A community for managing partners, GCs and compliance leads

 What it is

-Requires ‘appropriate technical and organisational measures’ — a standard that evolves with the threat landscape.
+Requires ‘appropriate technical and organisational measures’ — a standard that rises with the threat environment.
 Reliance on RSA/ECDH for data with a 10-year+ confidentiality horizon is now difficult to defend.

 Practical action